causes/causes.github.io/source/_posts/2013-05-30-overcommit-the-opinionated-git-hook-manager.markdown

     coverage

 Enter [overcommit](https://github.com/causes/overcommit).
-This evolved from a set single file linter into a full-fledged, extensible hook architecture.
+This evolved from a single file linter into a full-fledged, extensible hook architecture.
 Available as a Ruby gem:

     gem install overcommit